If you’re looking for a slightly different, but absolutely delectable meat-free burger, you must try this Vegan Tofu Burger!

 I’m so pleased with how the texture of these tofu burgers turned out – they’re not dry or crumbly like a lot of meat-free burgers seem to be, but super soft and beautifully moist on the inside and really crispy on the outside!

-Then just add some salad to complete the burger!
+Then just add some salad to complete this Vegan Tofu Burger!
 I’d also recommend adding a little spicy miso mayo if you happen to have any on hand.

 - Salt + pepper, to taste